baowuyu/linkedge-websocket-sdk-c/doc/linkedge_websocket_protocol.md

 - return results
 ```
 code：0 set successfully，105 device offline
-payload： Set successfully, then feedback the property value that has been set, if it is exactly the same as the setting value, directly feedback the payload in the set command.
+payload： Set successfully, then feedback the property value that has been set.
+If it is exactly the same as the setting value, directly feedback the payload in the set command.
 ```

 ## 获取属性